<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={244756505703335}&amp;ev=PageView&amp;noscript=1">

 Let's say your video is 30 seconds.

-In that timeframe, you need to capture attention, keep attention, and find a way to elicit engagement.
+Within that timeframe, you must capture and keep attention and elicit engagement.

-• “Grabbing attention” is when you have a “scroll stopper” in the first 3-seconds of your video.
+• Grab attention is when you have a “scroll stopper” (AKA a hook) in the first 3-seconds of your video.

 And these are just to name a few!
 Be sure to get creative in YOUR industry.